414-351-1000 / Toll Free: 888-611-0270 sales@genplas.com

 Let us Introduce…

-As a manufacturing engineer, Rob wears many hats.
-He is the IT department – taking care of the phone system.
+As the IT Manager, Rob wears many hats.
+He is the IT department – taking care of all aspects of the technology needs of the organization.
 He works on several software projects such as rearranging the plant for better workflow; building additions and the remodeling project in the front area.
 He also designs software programs to make things easier for the people in the plant such as the label printing program.
 Installing label stations in various locations throughout the plant allows the people on the floor to scan their work order and print the necessary labels.
 The outcome has increased productivity and quality and reduced (if not eliminated) labeling errors.

 Rob is a right-angle square corner type of guy who can see multiple ways of accomplishing things and determining which is best – if it doesn’t work out as expected there are other approaches, all with the underlining goal of making things easier and more efficient for people and less error prone.
 He is a methodical thinker with a talent for having an attention for detail; he never knows where the day will take him, but he is always enthusiastic and interested in helping wherever he is needed.